 A motto I’m choosing to live by because it’s 2020!
 Little did I know that a pandemic was underway; however, back in 2018 my motto was “No Stress ’18.”
-This motto was created for the simple fact that I no longer wanted small things to bother me when they didn’t need to.
+This slogan was created for the simple fact that I no longer wanted small things to bother me when they didn’t need to.
 If a situation was not coming my way why get involved?
 If someone wanted a reaction that led to frustration and was not my concern, I rolled it off and kept doing what I was doing.
 During this time, I was living in community which required attention and care but for the most part I stayed in my lane.
-Without being dismissive to my community member’s needs, which were important, the motto was for not crying over spilled milk or things that were out of my control.
-To this day, I still embody the energy that comes with that phrase.
+Without being dismissive to my community member’s needs, which were important, the saying was for not crying over spilled milk or things that were out of my control.
+To this day, I still embody the energy that comes with the phrase, No Stress ’18”.

 While everything this year hasn’t been the best I can still embody peace through spirit, being of love to others and myself, and being the light so that better days are on the horizon.
 I welcome you to do the same.